epfl-ada/ada-2022-project-mrjulia/README.md

 We started by using the positive-words.txt and negative-word.txt ( we want to enrich these word dictionaries furthermore ) that we used in previous homeworks in our provided example in the summary plot notebook.

 We then use the following formula to determine the degree of positivity Degree = (number(positive) - number(negative))/number(words)

-Combination of factors analysis

-In addition to the correlation between factors that we aim to do.
-We want to Investigate if  some combinations of factors can be a great indicator of financially successful  good movies. and perform We want to fit our data with both linear regression and  tree-based regression and compare between both these models.
-After discussion, we decided to learn more about the XGBoost model and how we can perform it on our dataset to understand its correlation more.

 Isolate the effect of the movie genre: